-Cha Billy Vang (he/him) brings over 10 years of youth work experiences, ranging from student advising/mentoring and academic support to college access coaching.
-His involvement in student success is almost like a second nature to him, with his abundant knowledge and experience in working with first generation students, students who need aid in identifying resources to be successful, and in being a friend to those who simply need support in achieving their lifelong dreams.
+Cha Billy Vang (he/him) brings over a decade of youth work experiences, ranging from student advising/mentoring, to academic support, to college access coaching.
+His involvement in student success derives from his abundant knowledge and experience in working with first generation students, with students who need assistance in identifying resources to be successful, and with being a friend to those who simply need support in achieving their lifelong dreams.

-After graduating he began his career with the Page Education Foundation, where he promoted the Page Grant scholarship to students of color all across Minnesota.
+After graduating, he began his career with the Page Education Foundation, where he promoted the Page Grant scholarship to students of color all across Minnesota.
 He then went on to explore his passion for teaching youth, working as a paraprofessional and supporting students in their academic journey.
-In all of these career experiences, Cha Billy held on to the common thread of his extreme passion for empowering young people.
+In all of these career experiences, Cha Billy held on tightly to the common thread of inspiring youth to become great people.

-As an older brother to a senior in high school, and an uncle to five nephews and four nieces, even at home he continues to pay it forward with hopes that each of these relatives can one day achieve all of their life aspirations.
-In his spare time, he enjoys writing short stories, playing cozy games like Story of Seasons and Animal Crossing, listening to and creating music, and spending quality time with his family and friends.
+As an older brother and uncle, even at home he continues to pay it forward with hopes that each of these loved ones can one day achieve all of their life aspirations.
+In his spare time, he enjoys playing video games, having movie nights, listening to and creating music, and spending quality time with his family and friends.